benc-uk/kube-workshop/08-helm-ingress/readme.md

   --set controller.replicaCount=2
 ```

-- The release name is `my-ingress` which can be anything you wish, it's typically used by charts to name or prefix the created resources such as _Pods_.
+- The release name is `my-ingress` which can be anything you wish, it's often used by chart templates to prefix the names of created resources.
 - The second parameter is a reference to the chart, in the form of `repo-name/chart-name`, if we wanted to use a local chart we'd simply reference the path to the chart directory.
 - The `--set` part is where we can pass in values to the release, in this case we increase the replicas to two, purely as an example.

 Check the status of both the pods and services with `kubectl get svc,pods --namespace ingress`, ensure the pods are running and the service has an external public IP.

-You can also use the `helm` command, here's some simple and common commands:
+You can also use the `helm` CLI to query the status, here's some simple and common commands:

 - `helm ls` or `helm ls -A` - List releases or list releases in all namespaces.
 - `helm upgrade {release-name} {chart}` - Upgrade/update a release to apply changes.
 Add `--install` to perform an install if the release doesn't exist.